OPS-E2E-PPE/PowerShell-Docs/reference/6/PSReadLine/Get-PSReadlineOption.md

 ## DESCRIPTION

-The `Get-PSReadLineOption` cmdlet returns the current state of the settings that can be configured by using the `Set-PSReadLineOption` cmdlet.
+The `Get-PSReadLineOption` cmdlet returns the current state of the settings that can be configured using the `Set-PSReadLineOption` cmdlet.
 You can use the returned object to change **PSReadLine** options.
 This provides a slightly simpler way to set syntax coloring options for multiple kinds of tokens.

 ## EXAMPLES